-Beta .1 TERRAIN EFFECTS
+BETA SUBSECTION 1 TERRAIN EFFECTS

 Only one-third of Alcazzar's surface is land.
-The rest is taken up by two vast oceans and numerous rivers and lakes.
+Two vast oceans and numerous rivers and lakes take up the rest.
 Seventy percent of the land area is virtually impassable to characters traveling overland.
 Much of the impassable land is mudflats; the remainder is made up of a series of rugged mountain ranges.

-The terrain of the planet will greatly affect any traveling the PCs attempt, as well as determine the types of creatures they are likely to encounter.
+The terrain of the planet will greatly affect any traveling the PCs attempt as well as determine the types of creatures they are likely to encounter.
 This section defines each terrain type, including movement requirements and restrictions and a description of what a typical area looks like.

-To determine movement rates for the different terrain types, refer to page 19 of the Expanded Game Rules.
-The Terrain Effects Table there applies to Alcazzar, with the following definitions in table 2.
+To determine movement rates for the different terrain types, refer to page 7 of the Alpha Dawn rules book.
+The Terrain Effects Table there applies to Alcazzar, with the follow definitions in Table 2.

-TABLE 2.
-TERRAIN EFFECTS TABLE DEFINITIONS
+TABLE 2: TERRAIN EFFECTS

-ALCAZZAR DEFINITION IN THE

-TERRAIN TERRAIN EFFECTS TABLE
+ALCAZZAR TERRAIN DEFINITION IN THE TERRAIN EFFECTS TABLE

 Forest Broken

 Mountains Rugged

 Moraines Rugged

 Ice fields Hazard

 Mudflats Bog

 Prairie Clear